Student Events and Activities

 The Study Geelong Team.

 Work Rights Session - Tuesday 19 November , 5.30pm - 6.30pm

 If your student visa allows you to work while you are in Australia, you have the right to good working conditions and at least the minimum wage.
-Through a presentation and workshop you will understand your work rights and be better able to ensure your entitlements are met by your employer.
+Through a presentation and workshop students came to understand their work rights and be better able to ensure entitlements are met by their employer.

 Leadership Skills to Enhance your Employability Tuesday 22 October, 10.00am to 12.00pm, Deakin University Watefront Campus

 Leadership skills are increasingly important in today's work environment, regardless of what position you hold in an organisation.
-In this workshop you will gain an understanding about what leadership means, what traits and skills good leaders have and how you can become a great leader.
+In this workshop students gained an understanding about what leadership means, what traits and skills good leaders have and how you can become a great leader.